-- Remove sausage from casing and cook in pot until brown.
+- Remove sausage from casing, crumble, and cook in pot until brown.

 - Add carrots, celery, and garlic and cook for 3 minutes.

-- Add split peas, stock, and water and bring to a boil.
+- Add split peas and stock and bring to a boil.

 - Reduce heat to low, cover, and simmer for a hour, stirring occasionally.